 I know the warranty on our Mr Coffee was about to expire, so could this be an extension offer?

 So as required by law, I opened the envelop and found a questionnaire titled The American Community Survey.
-It’s a booklet printed on cheap stock with a long list of nosy questions.
+It was a booklet with a long list of nosy questions.

 Having a pen on me, I used the mailbox as a desk and began filling it out.